benjaminbutton13659/LaTeX-Scripts/README.md

 * [TexStudio](https://www.texstudio.org/) and [Texpad](https://www.texpad.com/) - The IDEs used to edit LaTex

-## Versioning
+## Latest Version

-New versions of the script will be available as soon as we had time to Tex the lectures.
-This might take from hours to a few days later.
+New versions of the script will be available as soon as we have had the time to Tex the lectures.
+This might take up to a few days after the lecture.

 ## Authors